-Should the frenzy of the 2012 Summer Olympics prove too overwhelming for any London-bound tourists, a quiet seaside retreat is only a couple hours away by train.
+Should the frenzy of Londonbe just a little too much, a quiet seaside retreat is only a couple hours away by train.
 Nestled on England’s south coast, the small city of Bognor Regis is one of the sunniest spots in the country.

 With Saxon roots dating as far back as the seventh century, Bognor was first settled as a remote fishing village.
 Starting in the late-1700s, the area was gradually developed into a seaside resort town.
 In 1929, King George V was sent to Bognor to convalesce, on the belief that the sea air would mend his ailing health.
 After the King’s visit, the Bognor City Council requested to have the royal suffix “Regis” added to the city’s name.
 The request was granted, but rumor has it that upon his death, King George’s last words were “Bugger Bognor”—this after being told he would soon be well enough to make another visit to the city!